 Over 140 years later, the Philadelphia Zoo still welcomes millions of visitors a year, and this fall, I joined them for my first visit to Philly’s zoo.

-My first impression of the zoo was that it was nicely laid out, with reasonable sized enclosures for the animals.
+My first impression of the zoo was that it was nicely laid out, with reasonably sized enclosures for the animals.
 It does have a bit of an urban feel to it, most likely because of the close proximity to roads and railroad tracks, but that doesn’t distract much from the overall experience.

-In that regard the zoo is quite good.
+In that regard, the zoo is quite good.
 Aside from the surprising lack of elephants, the zoo features most of the animals that you would expect to find at a large American zoo.
 Animals like giraffes, gorillas, and big cats, roam their enclosures or simply lay around enjoying the day.

 Consisting of three trails, Zoo360 allows some of the zoo’s most popular animals the ability to explore outside of their regular cages.
-Two of these arial, mesh enclosures allow monkeys and apes the ability to cross over your head while exploring a bit more of the zoo.
+Two of these aerial, mesh enclosures allow monkeys and apes the ability to cross over your head while exploring a bit more of the zoo.
 My favorite, though, was the big cat crossing.

 On the day I visited, I had the chance to see several tigers crossing the enclosure 15 feet above my head.
 It was very cool to see these beautiful animals up close and to get a unique vantage point of these majestic creatures.

 Overall, the Philadelphia Zoo is a really enjoyable place to visit.
 It might not be as amazing, or as inexpensive, as the National Zoo in Washington, DC, but it’s still a great place to visit in Philly with kids.
-It’s really the Zoo360 that sets the zoo apart, and is the reason I would visit again (even if I’m without a press pass the next time).
+It’s really the Zoo360 that sets the zoo apart and is the reason I would visit again (even if I’m without a press pass the next time).

 Insider’s Parking Tip